omegasenior/topbiketoursportugal/content/tours/douro-wine-tour-easy.md

     The Valley of the Douro, classified as Natural Heritage, is nowadays an ultimate masterpiece of nature, very well sought by its villae, houses and vineyards.
-  keywords: 'ouro, landscape, bicycle, wine, vineyards '
+  keywords: 'Douro, landscape, bicycle, wine, vineyards '
   title: ' Douro Valley bike tour '
 groupSizeMax: 1
 groupSizeMin: -2